Sauna Use and Cardiovascular Health: What the Science Says

 -

 The traditional sauna is known for its versatility.
-It can offer anything from gentle sessions to intense experiences, with temperatures usually ranging from 70°C to 100°C.
+It can deliver gentle sessions or intense ones, with temperatures typically between 70 °C and 100 °C.

 -

-The environment can be dry or humid, depending on whether water is used on the hot stones (löyly).
+The environment can be dry or humid, depending on whether water is poured over the hot stones (löyly).

 -

-Heating can be done using a wood-burning stove or an electric heater, giving you great freedom to customize the type of session - from a more gradual heat to a more direct and intense heat.
+Heating can come from a wood-burning or electric heater, giving you wide freedom to shape the session — from gradual warmth to direct, intense heat.

 -

-This flexibility makes it ideal for both experienced users and those just starting out.
+This flexibility makes it ideal for both experienced users and beginners.

 -

-It stimulates blood circulation, promotes intense sweating in a short time and contributes to the elimination of toxins through the skin.
+It stimulates blood circulation, drives intense sweating in a short time, and supports toxin release through the skin.

 Infrared sauna